Jason Dorsey, BSc.PT, BScKin, CGIMS

 Courtney Kosheiff, BHK, MScPT, CGIMS

-Since graduation, Courtney has completed several continuing education courses including the Level 3 components of her manual therapy education through the Orthopedic Division of the Canadian Physiotherapy Association as well as GUNN IMS (an intramuscular stimulation dry needling technique).
-She enjoys incorporating these skills along with soft tissue techniques and therapeutic exercise to provide her clients with a well rounded treatment plan.
+Since graduation, Courtney has completed several continuing education courses including the Level 3 components of her manual therapy education through the Orthopedic Division of the Canadian Physiotherapy Association, GUNN IMS (an intramuscular stimulation dry needling technique) as well as Women's Health/Pelvic Health Rehabilitation (managing perinatal women, bladder/bowel incontinence & organ prolapse) .
+Courtney enjoys incorporating all her skills along with soft tissue techniques and therapeutic exercise to provide her clients with a well rounded treatment plan.

 On a personal level, Courtney enjoys being as active as possible!
-When not at work, you can find her spending her spare time exercising, out walking with her daughter and dog, hiking, biking or skiing!
+When not at work, you can find her spending her spare time exercising, or out chasing around her two young children, husband Kelly, and yellow Labrador, Bo!